 When identifying relevant rules, the applicant should take into account the relevant Technical Specifications for Interoperability (TSIs), the applicable national rules and other applicable Union law (e.g. non-road mobile machinery emissions under Regulation (EU) 2016/1628).

 A vehicle and/or vehicle type authorisation is valid for a defined area of use, i.e. a network or networks within one or more Member States where the vehicle may be used.
-A further authorisation is required if changes are made to the area of use (extension of the area of use), and may also be required if changes are made to an authorised vehicle and/or vehicle type (new authorisation).
+A further authorisation is required if changes are made to the area of use (extension of the area of use).

 The applicant for vehicle authorisation is the natural or legal person requestion an authorisation.
 The law does not impose a restriction on who can play the role of applicant: it can be a railway undertaking, an infrastructure manager, a manufacturer, an owner or a keeper.